vagelisp/markup-env-setup/readme.md

 # Gulp setup for local HTML/CSS

-Just a gulp script to take care of all the optiomization and server the files.
+Just a gulp script to take care of all the optimisation and serve the files.

 ## Features
 * SASS